R10 (New York City Subway car)

-The R10 was the first series of post-war New York City Subway cars.
-They were built by the American Car and Foundry Company from 1948 to 1949 for the IND/BMT B Division.
+The R10 was a New York City Subway car model built by the American Car and Foundry Company from 1948 to 1949 for the IND/BMT B Division.
 A total of 400 cars were built, arranged as single units.
 Two versions were manufactured: Westinghouse (WH)-powered cars and General Electric (GE)-powered cars.
-The R10s introduced many innovations, including an all-welded low-alloy high tensile (LAHT) steel construction, dynamic braking, improved propulsion, and various cosmetic features.

-The first R10s entered service on November 20, 1948.
-Various modifications were made over the years to the R10 fleet, and about 110 cars were lightly overhauled in 1984–1986.
+The R10 was the first series of post-war subway cars.
+They introduced many innovations, including an all-welded low-alloy high tensile (LAHT) steel construction, dynamic braking, improved propulsion, and various cosmetic features.
+The first of these entered service on November 20, 1948.
+Various modifications were made over the years to the R10 fleet, and 110 cars were lightly overhauled in 1985–1986.
 Some R10s were replaced by the R46s in the late 1970s; the remaining cars, despite having low reliability rates, outlasted several newer car classes.
 The remaining R10s were replaced by the R68s and R68As and last ran on October 29, 1989.
 Two cars have been preserved, while the rest were scrapped.